Sintra-Portugal.com

 The 434 bus

 The 434 bus route connects Sintra train station to the Castelo dos Mouros and the Palácio da Pena, before returning to the train station via the historic centre of Sintra.
-This loop ticket is known as the ‘Pena Circuit Round Trip’ and costs €7.60.
+A single fare costs €4.55, while the 24-hour unlimited use of all Sintra buses costs €13.50.

 The bus is expensive, but it is cheaper than a return taxi journey or tuk-tuk tour.
 Additionally, there can be very long waits for Uber/Bolts.